albertmur/dotfiles/README.md

 Gtk/CursorThemeSize 24
 ```
 ***
-To make Kitty always have the same window title, launch it with:
+To make Kitty always have the same window title (useful for gnome), launch it with:
 ```
 kitty --title Kitty
 ```